Working in the fitness industry for as long as I have, there’s one comment I hear above all others.

 - I’ve put on a few kgs and I’d like to decrease my body fat %.
 (We don’t say that of course.
 We say, “I want to lose weight” which is incorrect.
 You want to keep muscle mass while decreasing body fat but that’s for another day)

 These examples bring me to the reason for this blog.
-When you’re clear on the real barriers behind joining AGOGA, you’re able to more accurately set some personal goals in the short, medium and long term.
+When you’re clear on the real barriers behind joining AGOGA gym Bondi, you’re able to more accurately set some personal goals in the short, medium and long term.
 Then it becomes all about you and your journey.
 It starts to remove any fear you initially had about walking into AGOGA with other people there.

 Smashing your goals is done with the help of a structured program outline, combined with an awesome support network.
 That’s what AGOGA provides.

-To experience this first hand, our next 10 week program begins on the 23rd of January.
+To experience this first hand, join our AGOGA Performance Program.
 A comprehensive goal setting outline kickstarts every athlete on their journey, followed by a structured program that’s tailored to each individual.
 Check out more info here.

 Written by Coach John